SeisComP/common/apps/tools/scconfig/descriptions/scconfig.rst

 .. figure:: media/scconfig/first-start.*
    :align: center

-If done already with the :ref:`command line interface <getting-started>` this step can be skipped.
-If the setup has been run already is indicated by the presence of the file :file:`var/run/seiscomp.init`.
+If done already with the :ref:`command line interface <getting-started>`, this step can be skipped.
+If the setup has been run already, is indicated by the presence of the file :file:`var/run/seiscomp.init`.

 If pressing yes, the setup wizard will be started and will configure exactly